ucbds-infra/otter-grader/docs/workflow/index.rst

 #.
 Grade written questions via LMS

 Steps 1 and 3 above are covered in this section of the documentation.
-All Otter autograders require a configuration zip file, the creation of which is described in `the next section
+All Otter autograders require a configuration zip file, the creation of which is described in :ref:`the next section
-<otter_generate/index.md>`_, and this zip file is used to create a grading environment.
+<workflow_otter_generate>`, and this zip file is used to create a grading environment.
 There are
-various options for where and how to grade submissions, both containerized and non-containerized, described in `Executing Submissions <executing_submissions/index.md>`_.
+various options for where and how to grade submissions, both containerized and non-containerized, described in :ref:`workflow_executing_submissions`.